 Bachelor of Fine Arts

-Admission into the BFA program requires students to submit a portfolio and an essay that will be reviewed by the Art faculty.
+Admission into the BFA program requires you to submit a portfolio and an essay that will be reviewed by the Art faculty.

 Please note that you must be admitted to the University before submitting your portfolio for admission to the BFA program.

-Students must include a personal essay with their application to the BFA program.
-Essays should be 500 words or less and should discuss what influenced their decision to pursue a BFA degree in studio art, graphic design, or art education.
+You must include a personal essay with your application to the BFA program.
+Essays should be 500 words or less and should discuss what influenced your decision to pursue a BFA degree in studio art, graphic design, or art education.

-Student portfolios should consist of 10-12 high-resolution digital images and should include their best work that shows their ability to pursue a professional degree in the visual arts.
-Student portfolios could consist of work in drawing, painting, sculpture, ceramics, digital work, or design.
+Your portfolio should consist of 10-12 high-resolution digital images and should include your best work, demonstrating your ability to pursue a professional degree in the visual arts.
+Your portfolio could consist of work in drawing, painting, sculpture, ceramics, digital work, or design.
 It is strongly encouraged that portfolios provide examples of work in a variety of media.